 What are the Skills Required For Business Analyst?November 10, 2017

-A role of a business analyst is very crucial in a company’s productivity, efficiency and most importantly in its profitability.
+Skills of a business analyst is very crucial in a company’s productivity, efficiency and most importantly in its profitability.
 Like in any other role, a set of technical skills, a mix of hard skills and soft skills, is a prerequisite for a business analyst.
 Along with a predefined set of skills, the ability to change, adapt and evolve is a key for a business analyst to thrive.
 A business analyst uses a combination of tools and techniques so that they can build business intelligence solutions which align the data, and the required technology to deliver actionable insights, and support the decision making process on a whole.
 A business analyst might be involved in all or most of the stages in the business intelligence processes.
 Data mining, analysis, etc…,

 It is practically impossible to give input or to get involved in the life cycle of business intelligence without business acumen.
-A business analyst has to acquire the domain-specific knowledge, so that one can understand the industry and organisation that they are involved in, to contribute effectively.
+A business analyst has to acquire the domain-specific knowledge, so that one can understand the industry and organization that they are involved in, to contribute effectively.
 With sound specific business knowledge, the analyst can comprehend the impact of any strategy implementation, and assist in tactical day to day understanding of the business.

 Conceptual Thinking, Data Analysis and Modelling